I've lived in Arizona for 69 years (Tucson, Glendale, and Sedona). I love writing about Arizona history, antiques, books and travel.

 While De Grazia had a gruff exterior in his beat up hat and worn clothing, he was always so gracious whenever my family would take visitors to his studio.
 It was a standing joke in Tucson that it would be hard to find an article purchased from him at the Gallery of the Sun that De Grazia had not personally signed.
 He made national news on May 12, 1976 when he journeyed into the Superstition Mountains near Apache Junction, Arizona and burned 100 paintings to protest the inheritance tax.
 While there isn't any doubt that he did this, he couldn't bear to burn his most famous paintings.

-De Grazia died in 1982, but his Gallery in the Sun and Mission in the Sun continue to attract tourists from all over the world.
+De Grazia died in 1982 and is buried next to The Mission in the Sun.
+His Gallery in the Sun and Mission in the Sun continue to attract tourists from all over the world.
 The ten acre site of the chapel and gallery and other buildings that De Grazia constructed on the property is now a museum and is listed on the National Register of Historic Places.
 The Gallery displays eight hundred of De Grazia's original works.
 It is maintained by the DeGrazia Foundation.
 De Grazia left behind such a large body of work that the staff at his gallery continues to make sure that his work is routinely rotated.
-Admission to the Gallery is free.
+There is now an admission charge to view the buildings and gallery.
 In 2009, a special year long Centennial celebration of his life and art was held.

 As I paint, I feel a magic goes into some paintings.
 I don't talk about it, because paople may not understand.
 But I really feel the magic.
 DeGrazia